Local laws and customs

 Never drink in countries where it is prohibited.
 In other countries, always use alcohol responsibly.
 Drinking in public areas is often illegal and public drunkenness may be dealt with severely by the authorities.

-Don’t leave your drinks unattended and never accept drinks from strangers.
-Don’t drink and drive, as the penalties can be severe.
+Do not leave your drinks unattended and never accept drinks from strangers.
+Never drink and drive, as the penalties can be severe.
 You should also avoid getting into any vehicle with a driver who you think may have been drinking.

-Remember to look out for your friends and take care of each other when you have been out drinking.
+Remember to look out for your friends and take care of each other.

 Some countries may have bans on the import and use of certain products, such as alcohol, pork products and pornographic material.
-If you’re found in possession of any of these items, you risk imprisonment.
-Research your destination before you depart to avoid difficulties.
+If you are found in possession of any of these items, you may risk imprisonment.
+Research your destination before you depart to avoid any difficulties.

 If you want to get married or enter into a civil partnership abroad, make sure you do the necessary research.
 Different countries have different requirements so contact the nearest Embassy or Consulate of the relevant country for more information.